-Pauillac Bordeaux Wine Guide, with a history of the Pauillac appellation, look at the character and style of the wines, Producer and Chateaux Listings with links to pages on every important property in the Pauillac region with wine tasting notes , histories of the best Pauillac properties, images , technical information and Bordeaux wine buying tips for all the best wines and chateau in the Pauillac appellation.
+The Pauillac Bordeaux Wine Guide provides with everything you need to know about Pauillac, wines, wineries and wine makers.
+You can read about the history of the Pauillac appellation, top ten facts about Pauillac, a look at the character and style of the wines, Producer and Chateaux Listings with links to pages on every important, famous property in the Pauillac region with wine tasting notes , histories of the best Pauillac chateaux, images , tips for easy wine and food pairing matches with Pauillac wines, technical information and Bordeaux wine buying tips for all the top wines and chateau in the Pauillac appellation.

 Pauillac is possibly the most famous of all the Bordeaux wine producing appellations.

 If you want to read about other Bordeaux wine producers in different Bordeaux appellations: Links to all Bordeaux Wine Producer Profiles If you are interested in learning more about Bordeaux wine, we offer numerous articles on everything about Bordeaux wine, from a history of the Bordeaux region and the famous 1855 Classification, the grapes used to produce Bordeaux wine and even vintage summaries, covering Bordeaux wine from 1900 to today: All About Bordeaux Wine Guide

 The best Chateau, wines, vineyards and producers in Pauillac: The links located to the left of the page lead to complete profiles on the best Pauillac wines and their producers.
 You can read wine tasting notes, detailed profiles and histories of the estates, details on the wines, wine making, soils and other important information, as well as view images of the following top Bordeaux value wine producers: